veranovus/python-tetris/README.md

-# python-tetris
+# Pygame Tetris Clone

-Tetris clone made in python using the pygame module
+ This is a tetris clone game made using pygame module with python.
+You're totally free to copy, upgrade and use the code for your own projects.